Authentication

 }

-To check your credentials are correct you can use the verify-credentials endpoint.
+To check your credentials are correct you can use the verify-credentials endpoint with your API key.